adamscavette/adamscavette.github.io/README.md

 <img src="/1664665342086.jpg">

 <h2>About Me</h2>
-<p> My name is Adam Scavette, and I am a regional economist at the Baltimore branch of the Federal Reserve Bank of Richmond.
-My research interests are focused on urban and regional economics, labor economics, and place-based policies. </p>
+<p> My name is Adam Scavette, and I am a regional economist at the Baltimore branch of the Federal Reserve Bank of Richmond.</p>

+<p> I will be a visiting researcher at West Virginia University's <a href="https://rri.wvu.edu/">Regional Research Institute</a> in Fall 2024.</p>

+<p>My research interests are focused on urban and regional economics, labor economics, and place-based policies. </p>

 <p><a href="adamscavette_CV.pdf" download>CV (updated July 2024)</a> </p> <p><a href="https://scholar.google.com/citations?user=UWVskVMAAAAJ&hl=en">Google Scholar</a> </p> <p> <a href="https://ideas.repec.org/f/psc838.html">IDEAS/RePEc</a> </p>